redwoodjs/redwood/docs/docs/services.md

 is passing it to Redwood's own service cache code, so that it can log cache hit, misses, or errors.

+#### Options

+There are several options you can pass to the `createCache()` call:

+* `logger`: an instance of the Redwood logger.
+Defaults to `null`, but if you want any feedback about what the cache is doing, make sure to set this!
+* `timeout`: how long to wait for the cache server to respond during a get/set before giving up and just executing the function and returning the result directly.
+Defaults to `500` milliseconds.
+* `prefix`: a global cache key prefix.
+Defaults to `null`.
+* `fields`: an object that maps the model field names for the `id` and `updatedAt` fields if your database has another name for them.
+For example: `fields: { id: 'post_id', updatedAt: 'updated_at' }`.
+Even if only one of your names is different, you need to provide both properties to this option.
+Defaults to `{ id: 'id', updatedAt: 'updatedAt' }`

 ### `cache()`

 Use this function when you want to cache some data, optionally including a number of seconds before it expires: